HMS Barbadoes (1804): Fate

-On the evening of 27 September 1812 Barbadoes was at Sable Island while escorting three vessels to Newfoundland from Bermuda.
+On the evening of 27 September 1812 Barbadoes was at Sable Island escorting three vessels from Bermuda to Newfoundland.
 She grounded and it proved impossible to free her.
 When the pumps could not keep up with the water entering from leaks, Captain Huskisson decided to abandon ship; one man drowned as the crew tried to reach shore.
 Before they left, 6300 dollars that she carried were lowered into the water attached to buoys marking the spot.

 Two other vessels in the convoy also wrecked on Sable Island.
 The surviving vessel went into Halifax, Nova Scotia.
 There Admiral Sir John Warren, commander in chief of the North America and West Indies Station, despatched HMS Shannon and the schooner Bream to rescue the crew and retrieve the money Barbadoes was carrying.
-The rescuers arrived on 10 October days after Barbadoes had wrecked.
+The rescuers arrived on 10 October, almost two weeks after Barbadoes had wrecked.

 The subsequent court-martial of Huskisson, his officers, and crew blamed the loss of Barbadoes on a very strong current having carried Barbadoes onto the island.